suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //         headers: {'Content-Type': 'application/x-www-form-urlencoded'}
 		   //         data: grant_type=authorization_code&client_id=AWS_APP_CLIENT_ID&code=CODE&redirect_uri=APP_CALLBACK_URL
 		   //
-		   //     The page shall then call LOGIN IDP STORE TOKEN with ID=state and token={'access': access_token, 'refresh': refresh_token, 'id': id_token}
 		   //   When operation is failed, the URL will be called with 'error' and 'state' parameters
-		   //     The page shall then call LOGIN IDP STORE TOKEN with ID=state and token={} empty json
+		   //     The page shall then call LOGIN IDP STORE CODE with ID=state and code="" empty string
 		   //
 		   // Notes:
 		   //   1.
 Request from me the AWS_CLIENT_ID
 		   //   2.
 Request from me to have your APP_CALLBACK_URL registered in Amazon Cognito

-		P. LOGIN IDP QUERY TOKEN
+		P. LOGIN IDP QUERY CODE
 		-  Request:
-		   GET /user/login/idp/token/ID
+		   GET /user/login/idp/code/ID
 		   headers: {'Content-Type': 'application/json'}
 		-  Response:
-		   {'status': 'OK', 'message': string, 'token': json_obj, 'name': string, 'username': string}
+		   {'status': 'OK', 'message': string, 'code': string}
+		   {'status': 'NG', 'message': string}
-		   // token can be empty {} to indicate failed login via idp
+		   // code can be empty string "" to indicate failed login via idp
-		   // when token is empty, both name and username will not be available {'status': 'NG', 'message': string}
 		   //
 		   // When user clicks on the login via social accounts (on the web/mobile apps),
 		   // a system browser window is opened which handles getting of the OAuth2 authorization code (OAuth process)
-		   // The window will then call the web/mobile apps providing the authorization CODE.
+		   // The window will then call the web/mobile apps callback URL providing the authorization CODE.
-		   // Using the authorization CODE, the web/mobile app requests for the TOKENS.
-		   // Once the TOKENS are retrieved, the web/mobile app can save it to the backend.
+		   // The web/mobile app will call LOGIN IDP STORE CODE to save the OAuth2 authorization CODE.
 		   //
-		   // To check if the window is finished with the authentication,
+		   // To check if the system browser window has completed its operation,
-		   // The app shall call LOGIN IDP QUERY TOKEN
+		   // The web/mobile app shall call LOGIN IDP QUERY CODE
 		   // The API returns successful when login via social account is completed
-		   // To differentiate between successful or failed login, the app shall check if the token returned is not empty
+		   // To differentiate between successful or failed login, the app shall check if the code returned is not an empty string
+		   //
+		   // After retrieving the OAuth2 authorization code, the thread shall request for the user TOKENS.

 	2. Device registration and management APIs